drocheam/optrace/docs/source/usage/focus.rst

 Image Center Sharpness
 ========================

-The same procedure is performed as for the Image Sharpness method, but the image is weighted with a rotationally symmetric Hanning window:
+Compared to the Image Sharpness method, the image is weighted with a rotationally symmetric Hanning window:

 .. math::
    P_w(x, y, z) = P(x, y, z) \cdot \begin{cases} 1 + \cos(\pi r) &~~\text{for}~ r \leq 1\\ 0 & ~~\text{for}~ r > 1\\ \end{cases}
    :label: autofocus_image_center_sharpness

 Here, :math:`r` is calculated from the normalized image coordinates :math:`x, y \in [-1, 1]`.

-After weighing the image, its power is normalized.
-This is done to avoid rewarding images with more light intensity at their center, as the linearity of scaling also leads to higher partial derivatives.
-This is equivalent to optimizing the ratio of sum of derivatives and image intensities.
-In the Image Sharpness method this is not required, as the power remains constant in each image, as all rays are included equally.
+As moving gradients towards regions with higher weights also increases :math:`P_w`, the windowed image power is normalized first to avoid rewarding images with more central image components.